Applying manifests¶

 or multi-doc:

 kuke apply -f consumes a fixed manifest — the file you ship is the spec the daemon reconciles to, with no substitution layer in between.
-When you need the same cell shape with different values per invocation (image tag, command, mount paths), reach for a cell profile loaded with kuke run -p instead of editing the YAML each time.
+When you need the same cell shape with different values per invocation (image tag, command, mount paths), apply a CellBlueprint to the daemon and run it with kuke run --from-blueprint instead of editing the YAML each time.

-A profile lives under $HOME/.kuke/profiles.d/<name>.yaml (or $KUKE_PROFILES_DIR) and declares its variable inputs alongside the cell spec:
+A blueprint is a daemon-stored, scoped resource.
+It declares its variable inputs alongside the cell template:

 apiVersion: v1beta1